-Follow this Federal Employees Health Benefits Program disputed claims process if you disagree with our decision on your claim or request for services, drugs, or supplies - including a request for preauthorization/prior approval required by Section 3:
+Please follow this Federal Employees Health Benefits Program disputed claims process if you disagree with our decision on your claim or request for services, drugs, or supplies - including a request for preauthorization/concurrent review/prior approval required by Section 3.
+You may be able to appeal to the U.S. Office of Personnel Management (OPM) immediately if we do not follow the particular requirements of this disputed claims process.
+For more information about situations in which you are entitled to immediately appeal and how to do so, please visit www.AFSPA.org/FSBP.

+To help you prepare your appeal, you may arrange with us to review and copy, free of charge, all relevant materials and Plan documents under our control relating to your claim, including those that involve any expert review(s) of your claim.

-- Ask us in writing to reconsider our initial decision.
-You must: - a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: Foreign Service Benefit Plan, 1716 N Street, NW, Washington, DC 20036-2902; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - We have 30 days from the date we receive your request to: - a) Pay the claim (or, if applicable, arrange for the health care provider to give you the care); or - b) Write to you and maintain our denial go to step 4; or - c) Ask you or your provider for more information.
-If we ask your provider, we will send you a copy of our request go to step 3. - You or your provider must send the information so that we receive it within 60 days of our request.
+Ask us in writing to reconsider our initial decision.
+You must:

+a) Write to us within 6 months from the date of our decision; and b) Send your request to us at: Foreign Service Benefit Plan, 1716 N Street, NW, Washington, DC 20036-2902; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure;

+d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms; and e) Include your email address (optional for member), if you would like to receive our decision via email.
+Please note that by giving us your email, we may be able to provide our decision more quickly.

+2 We have 30 days from the date we receive your request to:

+a) Pay the claim (or, if applicable, arrange for the health care provider to give you the care or precertify your hospital stay or grant your request for prior approval for a service, drug, or supply); or b) Write to you and maintain our denial - go to step 4; or c) Ask you or your provider for more information.
+If we ask your provider, we will send you a copy of our request - go to step 3.

+3 You or your provider must send the information so that we receive it within 60 days of our request.
 We will then decide within 30 more days.